Cointopay/WooCommerce-Marketplace/README.md

    manually, make sure that it's uploaded to /WP-content/plug ins/ and activate the plug in from the Plugin menu from your WordPress dashboard.
    Alternatively, follow these steps below and install the addon:
    Plugins > Add new > Upload plugin > Upload wcmp-cointopay-gateway.zip > Install Now > Activate Plug in.
-5. Configure the checkout settings from WooCommerce > Settings > Checkout tab > Cointopay sub tab.
+5. Configure marketplace features from WCMp > Settings > Payment tab
-6. Configure marketplace features from Woocommerce > WCMP > Payment tab > Cointopay sub tab.
+6. Configure the checkout settings from WooCommerce > Settings > Payment tab > Cointopay.